 - Restaurante y Pizzeria Terraza Bijagua: Has a very nice view, serves traditional Costa Rican food.
 Can sometimes be very slow though.

-- Cafe la Semilla: Very nice cafe in town with coffee, tea and food like empanadas and sandwiches.
+- Cafe y Restaurante la Semilla: Very nice cafe in town with coffee, tea and food like empanadas and sandwiches.

 Tourist Amenities

-The road is paved the whole way through town.
+The road is paved the whole way through town and up to Tenorio Volcano National Park and beyond.
 It becomes unpaved on the neighborhood roads stemming from the main street.

 How to Visit Bijagua, Costa Rica

 Renting a car will be the best way to visit due to the small town nature of Bijagua.
-You can also take the bus which is an easy cheap option from San Jose and Liberia.
+It is very difficult to get around without a car if you are staying outside the tiny town center.

-Get our Costa Rica car rental discount to save $$ on your car rental with our discount and receive extra benefits like 2 free drivers, free cell phone and more.
+Get our Costa Rica car rental discount to save $$ on your car rental and get our extra freebies.

 If you stay in a hotel outside town or near the national park without a car, you will have to taxi back and forth which will add up in price.
-Not all the hotels and lodges have a restaurant so keep that in mind when looking for hotels if you don’t rent a car.
+Furthermore, not all the hotels have a restaurant so keep that in mind when looking for hotels if you don’t rent a car.

 How Many Days Should You Visit Bijagua?